ai-ku/Morse.jl/README.md

 ## Experiments

-To verify the results presented in the paper, you may run the scripts to train models an ablations.
+To verify the results presented in the paper, you may run the scripts to train models and ablations.
 During training logs will be created at [logs/](logs/) folder.

 Detailed information about experiments can be found in [scripts/](scripts/README.md)

-**Note**: Nvidia GPU is required to train on a reasonable time.
+**Note**: An Nvidia GPU is required to train the models in a reasonable amount of time.